paritytech/roadmap/.github/ISSUE_TEMPLATE/roadmap-item.md

 # The Vision

-\<Describe here what this milestone is about and where the journey should go>
+\<Describe here what this milestone is about and what the bigger picture is.
+Describe why this milestone is relevant and what goals it accomplishes.>

 # The Plan